jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 until it has an error, the second prints if there are no errors.
 In the second example it is *almost mandatory* to check for errors before starting the output whereas in the first it feels most natural to register the error listener at the end of the chained calls.
-I prefer the source order in the first because the the normal case is listed before the abnormal one and it seems odd to me to describe a system's abnormal cases first.
+It is unusual in describing a system's desirate behaviour to state the reaction to abnormal cases first so the first example in which the normal case comes first follows a more natural ordering.

 Considering the code style that is encouraged, the first example takes a more declarative form by specifying the items of interest using patterns